Hackers at center of sprawling spy campaign turned SolarWinds' dominance against it

 "We may not know the true impact for many months, if not more – if not ever," she said.

 The impact on SolarWinds was more immediate.
 U.S. officials ordered anyone running Orion to immediately disconnect it.
-The company's stock has tumbled more than 22% from $23.50 on Friday - before Reuters broke the news of the breach - to $18.20 on Tuesday morning.
+The company's stock has tumbled more than 23% from $23.50 on Friday - before Reuters broke the news of the breach - to $18.06 on Tuesday.

 "This could have been done by any attacker, easily," Kumar said.

-The extra scrutiny comes at a time of transition for the company, which on Dec.
-9 announced that Thompson would be replaced next year by Sudhakar Ramakrishna, the former chief executive of Pulse Secure.
-Three weeks ago SolarWinds posted a job ad seeking a new vice president for security; the position is still listed as open.
+The firm has long mooted the idea of spin-off of its managed service provider business and on Dec.
+9 announced that Thompson would be replaced by Sudhakar Ramakrishna, the former chief executive of Pulse Secure.
+Three weeks ago, SolarWinds posted a job ad seeking a new vice president for security; the position is still listed as open.

 U.S. Homeland Security, thousands of businesses scramble after suspected Russian hack